Criteria: Financial need; enrolled at least half time.

 All Ray and Eleanor Cross TECHAID loan eligibility and awarding is done through the Financial Aid Office.
 Once Michigan Tech receives your FAFSA information, you will be notified of your eligibility for this loan by the Financial Aid Office.

-Michigan Tech's administrator for this loan is Heartland Educational Computer Systems Inc. (ECSI).
+Michigan Tech's administrator for this loan is Educational Computer Systems Inc. (ECSI).
 The ECSI website is a useful tool for managing your account.

 Master Promissory Note